ishivamsoni150299/clayshan/README_DEPLOY.md

 4. Deploy.
 Render will build via Dockerfile and expose on port 4000.

 Vercel (using Docker)
+Important: Do NOT use the legacy `@vercel/docker` builder.
+Vercel auto-detects a Dockerfile now.
+We have removed `vercel.json` so Vercel uses the Dockerfile directly.
 1. Push this repo to GitHub.
 2. In Vercel dashboard: New Project > Import > select this repo.
-3. Vercel will detect vercel.json and Dockerfile and build a container.
+3. Framework preset: “Other”.
+Root directory: repository root (Dockerfile in root).
 4. Set the environment variables in Project Settings > Environment Variables.
 5. Deploy.
-Vercel will run the container and route traffic to port 4000.
+Vercel will build the Dockerfile and run the server on port defined by `PORT` (4000).

 Local Production Run
 1. npm ci